Feds: Plumbing business a front for pot growing operation

 CLINTON, Mass.
-(AP) — Three members of the same family and a fourth person have been arrested for allegedly using a legitimate plumbing business as a front for a $6 million marijuana growing operation.
+(AP) — Three members of a family and a fourth person have been arrested for allegedly using a legitimate plumbing business as a front for a $6 million marijuana growing operation.

-Federal prosecutors say 60-year-old Charles Laverty, his 61-year-old wife Andrea Laverty, and their 37-year-old son Thomas Laverty, are charged with conspiring to manufacture and distribute marijuana.
+Federal prosecutors say 60-year-old Charles Laverty, his 61-year-old wife Andrea, and their 37-year-old son Thomas are charged with conspiring to manufacture and distribute marijuana.

 Police say they found more than 1,000 plants at Laverty & Son Plumbing in Clinton and at the family’s Millbury home.